• Sign In

 "Unlined" fireplace inserts will not be serviced.
 Servicing will not be taken on if a client removes the appliance.
 Reinstallation without a liner is illegal.
 Homeowners insurance companies will drop policy holders with this type of application.

-Stove Pipe "Reclaimers"
+Stove Pipe "Reclaimers" & Clearances

 Expect a significant mark-up because of how dirty these make your chimney.
 Conventional chimney sweeping may have little to no effect, and most likely descaling rotary sweeping will be required to remove creosote accumulation.
 Stove appliances with a reclaimer are only eligible for service during the off-season, spring through summer.
 An estimate will be remitted to remove the reclaimer, and replace with standard, steel stove pipe as they are no longer permitted under NFPA-211 standards and regulations.